zw-g/zw-g/README.md

 # Hi, I'm Zhaowei Gu

 Thank you for stopping by my repo.
-I'm a newly graduated student from Boston and currently looking for a full-time software engineer role!
+I'm a graduated student from Boston University studying Software Development, and currently looking for a full-time position!
 Please feel free to send me a [messege](#Contacts) if you think I'm a good fit in your company!

 ### Programming Languages
 ![Python](https://img.shields.io/badge/-Python-05122A?style=flat&logo=python)